TX-XR/Sketch2Terrain-CHI25/README.md

 After the first time calibrating the workspace, the location of the table is stored in the spatial anchor.
 You can directly load the workspace by pressing the `trigger` button on the non-dominant controller.

 ### Experimentation mode
 Assuming you are in `Experimentation mode`, you will first enter a tutorial phase.
+In the tutorial phase, you will see an example terrain model in the workspace and an example sketch on the left.
+You can press the `trigger` on the dominant hand to sketch.
+When you sketch, the example terrain model will disappear, which imitates the real `sketch mapping task`.
+In the `sketch mapping task`, participants need to externalize their cognitive map of terrain from memory, so the terrain model will disappear.
+Because it is the tutorial phase, so the terrain will appear again after you release the `trigger` button to end a stroke.

 For a detailed tutorial, you can watch the instructions video.